phrutis/Passphrases/README.md

 Enter passphrase: fhqyqzhao123 pay attention to the address 1MVFUmYLKmLyC1m3WfyHkEJTZfoHjwDeXE</br>
 The difference is that instead of requests to the blockchain.</br> The program checks against the database of addresses with a positive balance.<hr>

+What is the Turbo program looking for?</br>
+This is an experimental program!</br>
+A new generation algorithm has been added due to this, the speed has increased.</br>
+The program randomly generates letters of the alphabet.</br>
+Letters pass through the filter of three identical letters in a row.</br>
+Since there are no words in which there are 3 (4,5,6,7,8...) identical letters, aAa -> aAb is replaced.</br>
+In total, more than 230 basic replacement variations + thousands of additional ones.</br>
+Words are formed to which values ​​are sequentially added.</br>
+After adding 7 characters, the words are randomized again.</br>
+Each private key output from sha256 is 100% random.</br>
+This gives an additional chance to find a private key collision.</br>
+More speed, more chances.<hr>

 I found.
 What to do?</br>
 When you find the passphrase, a message will appear in the window.</br>